aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-calendar-exceptions/handling-occurrences-for-exceptions/_index.md

 ---

 **Handling Occurrences for Exceptions**
 The setOccurrences and setEnteredbyOccurences methods exposed by the [CalendarException](https://apireference.aspose.com/tasks/java/com.aspose.tasks/CalendarException) class is used to handle occurrences for an exception.
-Occurrences supports the integer data type, and EnteredbyOccurences supports a Boolean data type.
+Occurrences supports the integer data type, and EnteredByOccurrences supports a Boolean data type.

 **Programming Example**